eugenekolo/github-scripts/README.md

 ## Others

+- [Exploit-Writeups](https://github.com/Cryptogenic/Exploit-Writeups) - A collection where my current and future writeups for exploits/CTF will go
 - [secbook](https://github.com/riusksk/secbook) - 信息安全从业者书单推荐
 - [secure-ios-app-dev](https://github.com/felixgr/secure-ios-app-dev) - Collection of the most common vulnerabilities found in iOS applications
 - [Code-Execution](https://github.com/MoooKitty/Code-Execution) - Executables that will execute other stuff